Mastercard: United States internet gambling transactions

 Mastercard, Visa, and other credit cards have been used to fund accounts since online gambling began in the mid-1990s.

 On March 20, 2000, the United States District Court for the Eastern District of Louisiana, reviewed motions in Re: MasterCard International Inc. regarding multi-district litigation alleging Mastercard illegally interacted with a number of internet casinos.
 The plaintiffs alleged, among other claims, that Mastercard had violated the Federal Wire Act.
 They sought financial relief for losses suffered at online gambling sites outside the United States.

 The District Court's ruling on February 23, 2001, later upheld by the United States Court of Appeals for the Fifth Circuit, sided with Mastercard.
-The Firth Circuit also clarified the application of the Wire Act to illegal online gambling.
+The Fifth Circuit also clarified the application of the Wire Act to illegal online gambling.
 The Court determined that the wire act only applied to gambling activities related to a "sporting event or contest".
 Therefore, the court could not conclude that Mastercard had violated the Wire Act.

 When PASPA was overturned May 14, 2018, Mastercard had to provide new guidance to its member banks.
 It clarified that state location restrictions apply to the individual placing the wager, not the member bank processing the transaction.
 According to various state gaming laws, sports betting providers must use Internet geolocation to determine a customer's physical location prior to accepting a wager.
 The Independent Community Bankers of America specifically requested information about a new online gambling merchant category code.
 Mastercard has dedicated MCC 7801 to online gambling.
 This code is distinct from 7800 for government owned lotteries and 7802 for government licensed horse and dog tracks.